-Your first few behavior change projects may never go beyond the planning stage.
-Those that do may not all succeed.
-But as you taste success by beginning to see progress and changes, you'll start to experience new and surprising positive feelings about yourself.
+progress and changes, you'll start to experience new and surprising positive feelings about yourself.
 You'll probably find that you're less likely to buckle under stress.
-You may accomplish things you never thought possible winning a race, climbing a mountain, quitting smoking.
+You may begin opening doors to a new world of enjoyable physical and social events.
+You may accomplish things you never thought possible-winning a race, climbing a mountain, quitting smoking, having a lean, muscular body.
 Being healthy takes extra effort, but the paybacks in energy and vitality are priceless.

 Once you've started, don't stop.
 Remember that maintaining good health is an ongoing process.
 Tackle one area at a time, but make a careful inventory of your health strengths and weaknesses and lay out a long-range plan.
 Take on the easier problems first, and then use what you have learned to attack more difficult areas.
+Look over your shoulder to make sure you don't fall into old habits.
 Keep informed about the latest health news and trends; research is constantly providing new information that directly affects daily choices and habits.